Environment

 Regional Water Supply Plan

-SEWRPC is presently engaged in the final stages of preparing a regional water supply plan.
-This planning effort has focused primarily on identifying appropriate sources of water supply to meet anticipated water demands by 2035 facing the many utilities in the Region, while addressing issues relative to groundwater depletion and contamination and the regulatory ramifications of the subcontinental divide that diagonally bisects the region, separating the Lake Michigan drainage basin from the Mississippi River drainage basin.
+SEWRPC has prepared and adopted a regional water supply plan which is focused primarily on identifying appropriate sources of water supply to meet anticipated water demands by 2035 facing the many utilities in the Region.
+The plan addresses issues relative to groundwater depletion and contamination and the regulatory ramifications of the subcontinental divide that diagonally bisects the region, separating the Lake Michigan drainage basin from the Mississippi River drainage basin.

 Read More...